Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 3. There is no need for a toss as teams bat and bowl at prescribed times according to the fixtures, which have been spaced out fairly for all schools involved.
 Therefore, all boys get an equal opportunity to bat, bowl and field at different times each week.
 For the semi-finals and finals, please note, a toss will decide who bats or bowls first.

-4. Matches will be limited to 20 overs each and teams are required to bowl their 20 overs in an hour.
-For each over not completed the opposition will be awarded 10 runs onto their total after the full 20 overs has been completed.
+4. Matches will be limited to 20 overs each and teams are required to bowl their 20 overs in 60 minutes.

-5. Each bowler will have a maximum of 4 overs.
+6. Each bowler will have a maximum of 4 overs.
 A minimum of 4 overs of spin bowling is required.

-6. There will be an 8 metre limit for run ups, which will be indicated by a mark on the field.
+7. There will be an 8 metre limit for run ups, which will be indicated by a mark on the field.

-7. A maximum of 8 balls per over will be allowed, but 6 legitimate balls must be bowled in the last over.
+8. A maximum of 8 balls per over will be allowed, but 6 legitimate balls must be bowled in the last over.

-9. Normal fielding restrictions will apply.
+12. Normal fielding restrictions will apply.

 • 4 points for a win

-• 2 points for a tie or in event of a game being rained out
+• 2 points for a tie or in event of a game being rained out.

 • 0 points for a loss

-• 1 point for losing by less than 10 runs • 1 bonus point for a team scoring 100 runs in their innings.
+• 1 bonus point for a team scoring 100 runs in their innings.

-• 2 bonus points for scoring more than 200 runs in their innings • 1 bonus point for a team bowling out the opposition
+• 2 bonus points for scoring more than 200 runs in their innings.

-• Should a team batting second achieve the winning total with at least 4 overs to spare they will be awarded 1 bonus point
+• Should a team batting second achieve the winning total with at least 4 overs to spare they will be awarded 1 bonus point.

-12. If a match is rained out an alternative date will try to be made if it is at all possible.
+15. If a match is rained out an alternative date will try to be made if it is at all possible.
 Due to both coaches and boys commitments to school and area cricket, this will however, be highly unlikely.

-13. If there should be a tie at the end of a pool: The result between the teams in the pool will be used.
+16. If there should be a tie at the end of a pool: The result between the teams in the pool will be used.
 If this does not decide who wins, most bonus points then most runs scored will be used to decide, if there is still no winner, most wickets taken by a team will be the decider.

-14. Semi-finals – The top team in each pool will play.
+17. Semi-finals – The top team in each pool will play.

-15. There will be a 10 run penalty incurred for any unacceptable behaviour by parents, coaches or players and any umpire abuse.
+18. There will be a 10 run penalty incurred for any unacceptable behaviour by parents, coaches or players and any umpire abuse.
 Negative parental involvement will not be tolerated in any form.
 Should any person choose to interfere in the tournament without going through the correct channels, the organizers reserve the right to instruct the person concerned to leave the premises immediately.

-16. Niels Momberg from CSA will be the tournament referee.
+19. Ntsongo Sibiya will be the tournament referee.

-17. Neutral Umpires will be used for all matches.
+20. Neutral Umpires will be used for all matches.

 Montrose Primary School’s Playing conditions: Clause: “At the instant of delivery, there may not be more than 5 fieldsmen outside the circle.”
 In addition, further fielding restrictions shall apply to certain overs in each innings.
 The nature of such fielding restrictions and the overs during which they shall apply are set out in the following paragraphs.There will be two powerplays of 3 overs each, one batting powerplay and one bowling powerplay.
 While these powerplays are on additional fielding restrictions shall apply (Fielding Restriction Overs).
 One semi-circle shall be drawn on the field of play.
 These powerplay overs can be called by either the batting team or bowling team at anytime.
 If both the batting and bowling team want to take the powerplay at the same time the bowling team will take preference.
 If both teams have not taken the powerplay at all then the powerplay overs will automatically kick in for the last 6 overs of the innings.
 If one of the sides has not taken the powerplay then it will automatically kick in for the last 3 overs of the innings.
 During the Fielding Restriction Overs only two fielders shall be permitted outside this fielding restriction area at the instant of delivery.
 During the non Fielding Restriction Overs, no more than 5 fielders shall be permitted outside the fielding restriction area referred to in the clause above.
 In circumstances when the number of overs of the batting team is reduced, the Number of Fielding Restriction Overs shall be reduced in accordance with the Table below.
 For the sake of clarity, it should be noted that the table shall apply to both the 1st and 2nd innings of the match.